machal/cssmine-content/flexbox-priklady.md

 </label>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It will not be aligned in a browser so do not expect a pat on the shoulder from
+This will not be nicely aligned in a browser so do not expect a pat on the
-your client:
+shoulder from your client:

 ![Unaligned text](<images/flexbox-priklady-1.jpg>)